SSDeepthiKatta/ASE-LAB2/README.md

 # Task 3:
 Check the Quality of Code in JSLint.

+# Task 4:
-# Task 4:Create Repository in GitHub.
+Create Repository in GitHub.
 •	Source is dumped into the Source code folder.
 •	Screenshots are given in Documentation folder.
 •	Detailed Report of the Assignment is given in Wiki Page.